Akarsh0809/MIDTERM_AK/readme.md

 vi ~/.ssh/id_rsa.pub (This will open the file containing th essh key.
 Paste this key in the github profile ssh key section)
 ```

 b.
-Setup the python environment
+Configure the environment for Python.

 ```python
 sudo apt update -y